The Bridge

 working

-A hacked will can use any HID, otherwise use the GC bridge Firmware.
+A hacked wii can use any HID, otherwise use the GC bridge Firmware.

 wiiU hacked